 Ryan T. Moore is Associate Professor of Government at American University, Senior Social Scientist at The Lab @ DC, and Fellow at the US Office of Evaluation Sciences.
-Ryan’s research interests center around statistical political methodology, with applications in American social policy.
+Ryan’s research interests centre around statistical political methodology, with applications in American social policy.
 He develops and implements methods for political experiments, ecological data, missing data, causal inference, and geolocated data.
-Among his publications are fourteen peer-reviewed journal articles, a book chapter, and four software packages and applications.
-His work has appeared in Political Analysis, The Lancet, and the Journal of Policy Analysis and Management, among other outlets.
-Ryan received his Ph.D. in government and social policy, along with his A.M. in statistics from Harvard University.
+Among his publications are fifteen peer-reviewed journal articles, a book chapter, and four software packages and applications.
+His work has appeared in Political Analysis, The Lancet, the Journal of Public Policy, and the Journal of Policy Analysis and Management, among other outlets.
+Ryan received his Ph.D. in government and social policy, along with his A.M. in statistics, from Harvard University.

 Do campaign messages actually affect public opinion?
 Does a refugee’s religion affect support for her asylum application?
 Do legislators respond when made aware of district preferences?
 This course develops a framework and a set of tools centred around answering causal questions such as these.
 We lay foundations in the potential outcomes model, allowing us to identify causal inferences.
 We discuss why we might conduct field, survey, and laboratory experiments, best practices for designing and registering experiments, how to overcome common problems, and how to analyse experimental data.
 We will also address special topics such as interference and mediation.
 Using experiments as a foundation, we will examine and apply methods for causal inference from observational data, such as matching, regression adjustment, instruments, and discontinuity designs.